-An automated email notification will be sent to you confirming the submitted application form is being processed.
+An automated email notification will be sent to you confirming the submitted is being processed.
 The notification will contain an application reference number.

-AV Registry staff process Applications for Access in order of receipt and will contact you if there are any queries about your application.
-When approved, applicants who have requested access to the Register for a purpose other than a Cultural Heritage Management Plan will receive another automated email notification which provides an Access Approval Number.
+AV Registry staff process in order of receipt and will contact you if there are any queries about your application.
+When approved, applicants who have requested access to the Register for a purpose other than a will receive another automated email notification which provides an Access Approval Number.
 This number is required to be entered when you access the ACHRIS Register Search facility and is valid for 30 days.

 Searching the Register with ACHRIS

 From the ACHRIS Home page, selecting any Register Search menu item (Register Search Map, Find Registered Aboriginal Places, Find Archaeological Reports) will bring up the Access to the Victorian Aboriginal Heritage Register screen.
-Insert your Access Approval Number (or Cultural Heritage Management Plan Number) to gain access.
+Insert your Access Approval Number (or Number) to gain access.